 KITH provides family‑centered housing and services to King County residents who are facing a homelessness crisis.
 While meeting critical needs for housing and services, KITH assists families as they work to transform their lives.

 KITH works with families in crisis to stabilize their situation.
 At the heart of KITH’s Housing Program is Case Management, a structured program in which participants regularly meet with trained case managers to establish and work toward individualized goals.
 As families achieve their goals, including gaining employment skills, improving credit, or furthering their education, they interrupt the cycle of homelessness by building the strength to return to self-determination and self‑sufficiency.

+KITH refers clients to needed services, homelessness prevention resources, and ultimately assists them in securing permanent housing.
 KITH also partners with a wide range of community programs and agencies to provide participants with every resource possible.